The S&P 500 Price index returned -6.59% in 2018. Using a better calculation which includes dividend reinvestment, the S&P 500 returned -4.75%.

-The above quoted numbers are accurate if you bought the index at the opening price on January 3rd, 2017 and sold at the closing price on December 29, 2017.
-If you'd prefer the numbers buying at the December 30, 2016 closing price the return would be +19.42% and +21.83%, respectively.
+The quoted numbers require that you bought the opening trade on January 2nd, 2018 and sold the closing trade on December 31, 2018.
+If you'd prefer the numbers buying at the December 29, 2017 closing price the returns would be -6.24% and -4.38%, respectively.

-These numbers come from S&P Dow Jones Indices, the owner of the S&P 500 Index.
-They have both the classic S&P 500 price index as well as the dividend reinvested numbers from 1987 forward.
+S&P Dow Jones Indices owns and maintains the S&P 500 Index.
+They have both the classic S&P 500 price index as well as the dividend reinvested numbers (from 1987 forward).

-Reading this and want more?
-We haven't built a daily resolution calculator, but we have built a few monthly resolution calculators for the S&P 500:
+Want more than this post can give you?
+While we don't (yet?) have a daily return calculator, we have some monthly resolution calculators for the S&P 500:

 - S&P 500 Dividend Reinvestment Calculator

 A lump sum investment return calculator between dates.

 - S&P 500 Periodic Reinvestment and Dividend Calculator

 A calculator which estimates fees and taxes.
 It allows periodic scheduled additions to investments.

 - S&P 500 Historical Return Calculator

 A calculator which works on constant time-frames in the S&P 500 dataset, calculating ordered sets of returns.